scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 .. class:: abstract

-   PythonTeX is a LaTeX package that allows Python code entered within a LaTeX document to be executed.
-Python code may be adjacent to the calculations and figures it creates.
-This makes possible reproducible documents that contain both a report of results and the code that generated the results in the first place.
-Writing and editing are more efficient and less error prone since code is adjacent to its output and results may be accessed directly from within the document, without copy-and-pasting.
-This paper provides an overview of PythonTeX, including caching, dependency tracking, synchronization of errors and warnings, conversion of documents to other formats, and support for languages beyond Python.
-Then it presents an extended, step-by-step example of reproducible analysis performed with PythonTeX.
+   PythonTeX is a LaTeX package that allows Python code in a LaTeX document to be executed.
+This makes possible reproducible documents that combine analysis with the code required to perform it.
+   Writing such documents can be more efficient since code is adjacent to its output.
+Writing is also less error-prone since results may be accessed directly from within the document, without copy-and-pasting.
+This paper provides an overview of PythonTeX, including Python output caching, dependency tracking, synchronization of errors and warnings with the LaTeX document, conversion of documents to other formats, and support for languages beyond Python.
+These features are illustrated through an extended, step-by-step example of reproducible analysis performed with PythonTeX.

 .. class:: keywords